 Need Designers for Your Office Interiors?
 Competitive Bids, Curated Designers from 30+ Cities.
 No Service Charge.
 Post Your Project Now!

 There are companies like Google, Goldman Sachs or Facebook that believe in open office plans.
-So, let's have a look at some designs which can inspire designers to create something exciting for all budding personalities in your office.
+So, let's have a look at some office designs that can inspire designers to create something exciting for all budding personalities in your office.

 I. Avoid Assigned Seats: